CurbSafeCharmer/refill/README.md

 php composer.phar install
 bower install
 ```
 This will fetch the required libraries for you.

+Next, you will need to set up the message files.
+Copy `misc/Reflinks.i18n.php` to `src/Intuition/language/messages` and add `Reflinks` to `src/Intuition/language/domains.json`.

 That's it, you now have a working copy of Reflinks!

 ### Configuring
 After setting up Reflinks, you may wish to add your local wiki for testing.
 To do so, create `config/config.php` and insert: